nriostonic/tcb_automation/README.md

 json library for formatting data as JSON (install using pip install json)

-Access to the Tonic.ai API with a valid API key/token
+Access to the Tonic.ai API with a valid API key/token stored in AWS Secrets Manager

 An active Tonic.ai workspace

 # Usage
 Clone this repository or download the script (run.py)

-Replace the placeholders in the script with your actual API key/token, Tonic URl
+Replace the placeholder in the script with your actual Tonic URl

+Update the Parameter file

 Run the script using Python:
 ```python run.py```